mudavathuNarasimhaNaik/E-LEARNING-PLATFORM-UI/README.md

 The purpose of the project is to demonstrate frontend web design skills using core web technologies, with no dependency on JavaScript or frameworks.
 It acts as a perfect base layout for any e-learning platform that could later be enhanced with backend logic or interactive scripting.

+The HTML5 structure is semantic, making the content well-organized and accessible.
+Elements like <header>, <section>, <article>, <footer>, and <form> are used appropriately, which enhances SEO compatibility and improves screen reader usability.
+All textual content, navigation links, course descriptions, and form inputs are logically grouped using clean and structured markup.

 🧰 Requirements Used
 Languages: